DFFlanders/cloud-app-labs/StackEntrance.md

  - @

 # Solving the lab
 Having trouble?
-Sit back and watch someone else solve the challenge ;-)
+Sit back and watch someone else solve the lab challenge ;-)

 [![Watch how to connect to the OVH cloud with OS-Cloud-Config.py library and a clouds.yaml file with your authentication details](http://img.youtube.com/vi/7s7LKdih2vA/0.jpg)](http://www.youtube.com/watch?v=7s7LKdih2vA)